The Last Soldier Project: Juneau County, Wis.

 When the Civil War broke out, Snyder, at the age of 18, enlisted in the navy from 5 January 1864 to 13 January 1866 and served on a ship called the "Ram of the Avenger."

 In August, 1867, he was married to Melinda Batteral, and in 1870 he moved with his family to an 80-acre farm in the town of Woodland, Sauk County.
-Thirty years later Mrs. Snyder died.
-He has lived with his daughter for more than 21 years.
+Mrs. Snyder died in 1912 and he has lived with his daughter for more than 21 years.

 Burial at Pine Eden Cemetery, Wonewoc, Juneau County, Wisconsin.